Culture of Spain: Holidays

 An important Spanish holiday is "Semana Santa" (Holy Week), celebrated the week before Easter with large parades and other religious events.
 Spaniards also hold patronal festivals to honor their local saints in churches, cities, towns and villages.
 The people decorate the streets, build bonfires, set off fireworks and hold large parades, bullfights, and beauty contests.

-One of the best known Spanish celebrations is the "festival of San Fermin," which is celebrated every year in July in Pamplona.
+One of the best-known Spanish celebrations is the "festival of San Fermin," which is celebrated every year in July in Pamplona.
 Bulls are released into the streets, while people run ahead of the animals to the bullring.

 Sports

-Football/soccer is the most popular sport in Spain.
-Notable teams include Celta de Vigo, Atlético Madrid, FC Barcelona, Sevilla FC, Athletic Bilbao, Valencia CF, Real Madrid and Real Sociedad.
-The Spain national football team has recently won the UEFA European Championship as well as the FIFA World Cup, along with having great domestic league success with heavy involvement from Barcelona, Real Madrid and Atlético Madrid in the UEFA Champions League over the past decade.
+Association football is the most popular sport in Spain, with notable teams including Real Madrid and Barcelona, who rank amongst the most successful and prestigious clubs in world football.
+Other notable Spanish clubs include Atlético Madrid, Sevilla, Athletic Bilbao and Valencia CF. The top division of Spanish football, La Liga, has featured several of the most outstanding players of all time, such as Johan Cruyff, Diego Maradona, Zinedine Zidane, Ronaldo, Ronaldinho, Lionel Messi and Cristiano Ronaldo, the latter two often being featured in debates concerning the greatest player ever.
+The Spain national football team have won three UEFA European Championship titles and the FIFA World Cup in 2010.
 Spain is one of only eight countries ever to have won the FIFA World Cup, doing so in South Africa in 2010, the first time the team had reached the final.

+Various other sports are highly popular in Spain as well, including basketball, tennis, cycling, padel, and handball.